kubernetes/enhancements/keps/sig-node/589-efficient-node-heartbeats/README.md

 The underlying root cause is combination of:

 - etcd keeping both current state and transaction log with copy-on-write
-- node heartbeats being pontetially very large objects (note that images are only one potential problem, the second are volumes and customers want to mount 100+ volumes to a single node) - they may easily exceed 15kB;
+- node heartbeats being potentially very large objects (note that images are only one potential problem, the second are volumes and customers want to mount 100+ volumes to a single node) - they may easily exceed 15kB;
   even though the patch send over network is small, in etcd we store the